owncloud/ocis/docs/ocis/adr/0016-files-metadata.md

 * Good, because there is more freedom to the content format
 * Bad, because it doubles the amount of read / write operations
 * Bad, because it needs additional measures against concurrent overwriting changes

+### Link metadata with an id in the extended attributes

+To link metadata to file content a single extended attribute with a file id (unique per storage space) is sufficient.
+This would also allow putting metadata in better suited storage systems like SQLite or a key value store.

+* Good, because it avoids extended attribute limits
+* Good, because the same mechanism could be used to look up files by id, when the underlying filesystem is an existing POSIX filesystem.
+* Bad, because backup needs to cover the metadata as well.
+Could be mitigated by sharing metadata per space and doing space wide snapshots.